matmaer/chezmoi-mousse/README.md

 - Can be safely tested as no write operations are enabled.
 - The current implementation has only been used or tested with autocommit enabled.
 - To enable operations, press D, d or click the "Remove --dry-run flag" text in the footer.
 This will enable commands changing the file system or the chezmoi state.
-After returning from the operate screen, we still need to implement the views on the trees being updated.

 ## Start